Newcrest Mining: Background

 Newmont Mining Corporation was founded in 1921 in New York by Colonel William Thompson as a holding company to invest in worldwide mineral, oil, and relations companies.
-The Newmont name is an abbreviation of where Thompson lived and worked; New York and Montana.
+The Newmont name is an abbreviation of where Thompson lived and worked: New York and Montana.
 Newmont is now the world's second-largest gold producer.
-The Newmont Mining Corporation began an Australian subsidiary in 1966 and by 1971 they claimed to have discovered Telfer.
+Newmont began an Australian subsidiary in 1966 and by 1971 they claimed to have discovered Telfer.

 In 1980 the subsidiary became Newmont Holdings Pty Ltd and was based in Victoria, Australia.
 Seven years later it was listed on the Australian Stock Exchange as Newmont Australia Limited.
 When in 1990 the company acquired 100% of Australmin Holdings Ltd and 92% of BHP Gold Mines Ltd, it acquired its current company name.

 Newcrest's primary focus was within Australia until 1991, when it commenced exploration overseas.
 Newcrest was determined to become a significant and internationally recognised gold mining and exploration company.
 The company established exploration offices and new companies offshore in Jakarta, Indonesia, and Chile, South America.

 In 1992, exploration discovered its first offshore gold in the Halmahera Islands, Indonesia.
 And in 1996, Newcrest stated that the company wished to transform itself into a world-scale and internationally recognised producer.
 In 2002, years of exploration around Australia and overseas were paying dividends and the Newcrest group was capitalised at over $2 billion.

-After restarting gold mining activities in Cracow, Queensland, in a 70:30 joint venture with Sedimentary Holdings in 2004, Newcrest sold its shares in this operation when Catalpa Resources, which had meanwhile acquired Sedimentary Holdings, merged with Conquest Mining in 2011 to form Evolution Mining Limited.
+After restarting gold mining activities in Cracow, Queensland, in a 70:30 joint venture with Sedimentary Holdings in 2004, Newcrest sold its shares in this operation when Catalpa Resources, which had meanwhile acquired Sedimentary Holdings, merged with Conquest Mining in 2011 to form Evolution Mining.

-In addition to its primary listing on the Australian Securities Exchange, Newcrest Mining stock is also traded on the Port Moresby Stock Exchange in Papua New Guinea (since 2010) and the Toronto Stock Exchange in Canada (2012-14 and since 2020).
+In addition to its primary listing on the Australian Securities Exchange, Newcrest Mining stock was also traded on the Port Moresby Stock Exchange in Papua New Guinea (since 2010) and the Toronto Stock Exchange in Canada (2012–14 and since 2020).